TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.mock.rst

     the mock being sealed or any of its attributes that are already mocks recursively.

     If a mock instance with a name or a spec is assigned to an attribute it won't be considered in the sealing chain.
-This allows one to prevent seal from fixing part of the mock object. ::
+This allows one to prevent seal kutoka fixing part of the mock object. ::

         >>> mock = Mock()